The AppMon Server can generate an email notification when the following occurs:

 - Secure (SSL): Use SSL protocol to secure the communication with the email server (if supported by the server).

 - StartTLS(optional): Use StartTLS protocol to secure the communication.
-If the email server supports TLS communication then the mail will be sent encrypted.
-If the server does not support TLS then the mail will be sent in plain text.
+Email is sent encrypted if the email server supports TLS communication, and sent in plain text if not.

 You can also specify the following values: